stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <pre><b> '*'</b>(x::AlgEtQICMElt,y::AlgEtQICMElt)->AlgEtQICMElt</pre>
 Returns ideal class corresponding to the product of the two given ideal classes.
 <pre><b> '^'</b>(x::AlgEtQICMElt,n::RngIntElt)->AlgEtQICMElt</pre>
- Given an ideal class $x$ and a non-negative integer $n$, returns the ideal class $x^n$.}
+ Given an ideal class $x$ and a non-negative integer $n$, returns the ideal class $x^n$.
 <pre><b> IdealClassMonoidAbstract</b>(R::AlgEtQOrd) -> AlgEtQICM,Map</pre>
- Returns the ideal class monoid icm of the given order together with a map (with preimages) sending each class of icm to a representative (determined by `WeakEquivalenceClassMonoid` and `PicardGroup`).}
+ Returns the ideal class monoid of the given order together with a map (with preimages) sending each class to a representative (determined by `WeakEquivalenceClassMonoid` and `PicardGroup`).
 <pre><b> IsOne</b>(x::AlgEtQICMElt)->BoolElt</pre>
 Returns whether the given ideal class is the neutral element of the ideal class monoid it belongs to.
 <pre><b> IsInvertibleInMultiplicatorRing</b>(x::AlgEtQICMElt)->BoolElt</pre>